Superconducting order parameter in aperiodic binary systems: Results and discussions

-Finally, we extend our investigation to $2$D QCs keeping in mind the validation of the mean-field analysis and present our results for the OP in Fig.~\ref{OI_2D_FIBONACCI1}.
-We construct the $2$D lattices by vertically stacking $M$ number of $1$D quasiperiodic chains as shown in Fig.~\ref{2DQC}.
-Unlike $1$D QCs, where only two types of overlap integrals appear for all growth rules we consider, the $2$D structure allows increased complexity in the local bonding environments due to the additional hopping.
+Finally, we extend our investigation to $2$D ABSs, keeping in mind the validation of the mean-field analysis, and present our results for the OP in Fig.~\ref{OI_2D_FIBONACCI1}.
+We construct the $2$D lattices by vertically stacking $M$ number of $1$D chains as shown in Fig.~\ref{2DQC}.
+Unlike $1$D cases, where only two types of overlap integrals appear for all growth rules we consider, the $2$D structure allows increased complexity in the local bonding environments due to the additional hopping.
 Specifically, three distinct types of overlap integrals can appear, denoted by $t_A$, $t_B$, and $t_v$, each of them corresponding to different geometric arrangements of neighboring sites.
 Interestingly, our analysis in the $2$D setting not only aligns with but also reinforces our key findings obtained from the $1$D case, highlighting the robustness of the observed physical behaviors of OP distributions across different dimensions.
-We consider $2$D $G_{10}$-th Fibonacci QC containing $540$ sites, $G_6$-th generation Silver-mean QC with $600$ sites, and $G_5$-th generation Bronze-mean QC consisting of $858$ sites for the two different parameter regimes.
-Figure~\ref{OI_2D_FIBONACCI1} illustrates the spatial distribution of the OP across the $2$D GFQCs.
-We observe that the OP profiles are more enriched than the $1$D counterpart.
-The OP distributions of $2$D GFQC subclass-II and non-Fibonacci families are elaborately discussed in Appendix~\ref{AppendixC}.
+We consider $2$D $G_{10}$-th Fibonacci QPS containing $540$ sites, $G_6$-th generation Silver-mean QPS with $600$ sites, and $G_5$-th generation Bronze-mean QPS consisting of $858$ sites for the two different parameter regimes.